open-design-kit/opendesignkit/_methods/affinity-diagram.md

 3. Provide a new sticky for each group or cluster that you create.
 Name the sticky for the cluster.
     ![group and name clusters](/img/methods/clustering-3.png)

 4. (optional) Vote on the names to synthesize even further.
+This works best if someone takes on the role of facilitator.
     ![vote on ideas](/img/methods/clustering-4.png)

 ---